 Bruce Forsyth – In Profile

-He’s not been in the best of health recently, but there can be no doubt that Sir Bruce Forsyth remains one of Britain’s greatest entertainers.
+He may have passed on but there can be no doubt that Sir Bruce Forsyth remains one of Britain’s greatest entertainers.

 Here we take a look back at the career of a veteran entertainer, a man that has been on our screens since the 1950’s.
 Sir Bruce Forsyth